AiPLA/interview-questions/readme.md

 Time allowed: 30 mins to 45 mins

 Allowed submission format:
-GitHub link to your source codes
+1. GitHub link to your source codes
-Zipped file of your source code, sending to email dev@qdc-aipla.com
+2. Zipped file of your source code, sending to email dev@qdc-aipla.com

-Clean codes are highly appreciated.
+Clean codes would be highly appreciated.
 Suitable level of comments would help demonstrate your capability as a good developer.

 —
 ### Question